 Speaking of teams, working as a team includes being responsive and decisive.
-That means we’re both committed to hitting deadlines (yours and mine) and making timely decisions to keep writing projects on track.
+That means we’re both committed to hitting deadlines (yours and mine) and making timely decisions to keep projects on track.

 My clients and I are big fans of brainstorming innovative solutions.
 If you’re open to tossing around a few ideas that could lead to big results, we’ll have an enjoyable time working together.

 I view a sense of humor as a prerequisite to our relationship.
 I don’t know about you, but I like having fun when I work.
-That’s one of the main reasons I started my writing business in 1999.
+That’s one of the main reasons I started my business in 1999.
 I work with quality clients who are committed to the task-at-hand but who also laugh easily and often…even when deadlines are tight.

 If you’re ready to get started, let’s chat to see how I can contribute to your efforts and get you in front of your target audience with ease.